“Thanks for all the things I saw when you thought I wasn’t looking” is the last line of one of my favorite poems.

 Most parents do not intentionally try to teach life lessons through their actions – they are just being themselves.
 What they don’t realize, however, is that their children pick up on so much more than they’ll ever know.
 Letting a car out at a busy intersection, picking up trash in the park, and taking dinner to a sick neighbor may not directly help your child at that point in time; but the positive impact those types of actions have on shaping your child’s character will last a lifetime.

-• Think about ways you and your family can help out in the community.
-Playing an active role in the community is one of the most meaningful things your kids can see you do.
 Mary Rita Schilke Korzan, author of “When You Thought I Wasn't Looking,” wrote this poem as a tribute to her mother.

 The local fathering effort, in cooperation with the National Center for Fathering, provides bi-weekly action ideas to stimulate conversation between fathers and parents.